xcTorres/xcTorres.github.io/_posts/2020-03-30-learn-english.md

 - disinfect 消毒
 - Avoid rubbing your phone with rough materials that could make small cuts on it.
 - Most patients experience only mild or moderate symptoms.
 - However, older people and those with existing health conditions are more likely to develop more severe illness.

+#### 30th March
+- synonyms  同义词
+- antonyms  反义词
+- The United States will begin restricting visas to citizens from six other countries on February 21, although critics question the move.
+- punctuation 标点符号
+- Superbugs are appearing much more often outside of the hospitals, the CDC report said.
+- And now for some closing thoughts. 现在做一些总结
+- Learning to use context clues can take time.
+Don't pressure yourself to be great at the skill too qiuckly.